avigna/twitter-analysis/README.md

 #### Query: "(\\"Kendrick Lamar\\" OR \\"Kanye West\\" OR \\"Jay-Z\\")"

 should look tweets that look for full phrases containing "Kendrick Lamar", "Kanye West" or "Jay-Z", and will avoid spelling correction.
 Note that, given that these phrases are inside the main-query quotation marks, any additional quotation marks that pile-up words need to have an inverted dash before the straight double commas.
 In other words, avoid any weirdly formatted, e.g., curly, quotation marks.
-Remember that all characters, but the main-query quotation marks, count in the 1024 character limit for a search query.
+Remember that all characters, but the main-query quotation marks, count in the 1,024 character limit for a search query.

 There are additional Twitter search operators that can be used for specific purposes.

 EXAMPLE 3:

-#### Query: "(\\"Kendrick Lamar\\") (😍 OR 😘) (lang:es) (place_country:US) (-is:retweet)"
+#### Query: "(\\"Kendrick Lamar\\") (lang:es) (place_country:US) (-is:retweet)"

 should look for full phrases containing "Kendrick Lamar", that Twitter has classified to be in Spanish and located in the US, and that are not retweets.

+EXAMPLE 4:

+#### Query: "(\\"Kendrick Lamar\\" OR \\"Kanye West\\" OR \\"Jay-Z\\") (😍 OR 😘) (lang:es) (place_country:MX) (-is:retweet)"

+### How to use the /twitter-analysis/scripts/twarcScript.sh shell script?
+SECTION PENDING.

 ### Resources
 [Learn twarc](https://scholarslab.github.io/learn-twarc/): mostly for v1, but some overlap with v2.
 Hopefully a complete and robust documentation for v2 soon.